 - Secretive and/or complex strategies.
 Avoiding investments you do not understand, or for which you cannot get complete information, is a good rule of thumb.

 - Issues with paperwork.
 Do not accept excuses regarding why you cannot review information about an investment in writing.
 Also, account statement errors and inconsistencies may be signs that funds are not being invested as promised.

 - Difficulty receiving payments.
 Be suspicious if you do not receive a payment or have difficulty cashing out your investment.
 Keep in mind that Ponzi scheme promoters routinely encourage participants to "roll over" investments and sometimes promise returns offering even higher returns on the amount rolled over.

 What can EB-5 investors do to avoid a Ponzi scheme?

 First and foremost, EB-5 investors should make an independent evaluation of every investment before wiring any funds.
 Are the individuals with whom you are dealing licensed as securities brokers or possess other types of federal or state licensure?
 Are they registered with the SEC?
 Do they need to be?
 Do you have a clear understanding of how the investment structure works and what your risks are?

 Partnering with experienced financial advisors who can provide an independent evaluation of specific EB-5 projects is an important step towards the path to an EB-5 visa.
 Want more information?

-At the Law Offices of Vaughan de Kirby, we know how important it is for you and your family to get the most up-to-date information on the EB-5 Program.
+At Jatoi & de Kirby, APC, we know how important it is for you and your family to get the most up-to-date information on the EB-5 Program.
 If you need a referral to a skilled financial advisor experienced in evaluating EB-5 investments, we can help.
 Our San Francisco immigration attorneys can refer you to a skilled financial advisor, as well advise you about the requirements of an EB-5 visa.
 Call us today at 415-221-2345 for more information.